UniversityofBrighton/odak/_posts/news/2022-06-19-speakers-news.md

 year: 2022
 ---

-We are pleased to announce Robert Nasarek (Germanisches Nationalmuseum Nuremberg, Germany) and Guiseppe Ferreti (Campania Regional Government, Italy), as speakers at the ODAK event.
+We are pleased to announce Robert Nasarek (Germanisches Nationalmuseum Nuremberg, Germany) and Guiseppe Ferreti (Campania Regional Government, Italy) as invited speakers.